codequickie123/custom_vids/watchdog_python_file_watcher/README.md

 ```

-## Challengee Can you guess what this does
+## Challenge Can you guess what this does
 * watch the youtube video to find out
 ```py
 class ModuleFinder(importlib.machinery.PathFinder):